-The prevention, diagnosis and treatment of allergic and immunologic conditions are everyday occurrences for the practicing family physician, whether it be the management of more benign conditions (e.g., allergic rhinitis) or severe, potentially life-threatening conditions (e.g., anaphylaxis, status asthmaticus).
-In addition to the immediate medical implications of these complex processes, significant social and economic factors may dramatically affect patients and their families and must be anticipated and addressed proactively and conscientiously.
-The specialty of family medicine encompasses the care of adults and children who have allergic and immunologic diseases and promotes comprehensive, continuous care.
-Every family physician should be aware of the impact of allergic and immunologic problems on patients and family members and be able to provide diagnostic, therapeutic and preventive services, including the identification and management of environmental and occupational factors.
-Gaining thorough knowledge of allergic and immunologic conditions and applying this knowledge to patients in practice are integral parts of family medicine education.
+The prevention, diagnosis, and treatment of allergic and immunologic conditions are everyday occurrences for the practicing family physician, whether it be the management of more benign conditions (e.g., allergic rhinitis) or severe and potentially life-threatening conditions (e.g., anaphylaxis, status asthmaticus).
+In addition to the immediate medical implications of these complex processes, significant social and economic facets may dramatically impact patients and their families and must be anticipated and addressed in a proactive and conscientious manner.
+The specialty of family medicine encompasses the care of adults and children who have allergic and immunologic diseases and promotes care that is comprehensive and continuous.
+Every family physician should be aware of the impact of allergic and immunologic problems on the patient and family members, and be able to perform diagnostic, therapeutic, and preventive services, including identification and management of environmental and occupational factors.
+Gaining thorough knowledge of allergic and immunologic conditions and being able to apply this knowledge to patients in practice are integral parts of family medicine education.

-Family physicians are expected to become proficient in diagnosing and treating patients who have allergic and immunologic conditions.
-They may find it appropriate to consult an allergist or immunologist and must be actively engaged in the co-management of their patients.
+Family physicians are expected to become proficient in the diagnosis and treatment of patients who have allergic and immunologic conditions.
+The family physician may find it appropriate to seek consultation from an allergist or immunologist and must be actively engaged in the comanagement of their patients.
 In some cases, management by an allergist or immunologist may be indicated.

-This curriculum guideline provides an outline of the competencies, attitudes, knowledge and skills related to allergic and immunologic conditions that should be among the objectives of family medicine training programs.
+This Curriculum Guideline provides an outline of the competencies, attitudes, knowledge, and skills related to allergic and immunologic conditions that should be among the objectives of training programs in family medicine.